vuejs-tips/vue-the-mask/README.md

 # The Mask

-A lightweight (2KB gziped) and dependency free mask input created specific for Vue.js
+A lightweight (2KB gzipped) and dependency free mask input created specific for Vue.js

 ## [Docs and Demo](https://vuejs-tips.github.io/vue-the-mask)